mapbox/mapbox-gl-js/README.md

 0.0.2        | 0.42.2         |
 0.0.3        | 0.42.2         | Converting aggregateBy properties from string to number.
 Otherwise, not able to use exponential/interval stops.
 0.0.4        | 0.42.2         | Support for multple aggregate by.
 Useful for aggregating by count and resizeBy column.
 Points (along with clusters which already have) will have abbreviated value for all aggregateBys.
+0.0.5        | 0.42.2         | Added support for groupBy, for vecotTile(geojson).
+In each cluster it will have splitups of aggregate based on the groupBy values in the features contributing to the cluster.

 ## Fork Modifications:
  * **Get Pins in Cluster**: Expose getLeaves in superCluster via an interface, so that we can get the pins in a cluster and spiderfy them.